 Day 7 -

-The afternoon is free to relax, with some guests choosing to take an optional late afternoon small airplane tour all the way to the Atlantic Ocean at just 500 ft (150 m) above the ground.
-This special hour-long flight takes us to the Forbidden Coast, over undulating dunes and canyons, and hence is by arranged pending minimum participation.
+This morning we will enjoy an airplane tour all the way to the Atlantic Ocean at just 500 ft (150 m) above the ground.
+This special two-hour long flight takes us to the Forbidden Coast, over undulating dunes and canyons.

 Day 8 -